 The World Of Hyatt Credit Card allows you to Earn 9 points total per $1 spent at Hyatt - 4 Bonus Points per $1 when you use your card at Hyatt hotels & 5 Base Points per $1 you can earn as a World of Hyatt member.

 Earn up to 50,000 Bonus Points - 25,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
+Plus an additional 25,000 Bonus Points after you spend a total of $6,000 on purchases within the first 6 months of account opening.
 This is a generous deal and could be especially great if you have a spouse or significant other who also applies for the card since you could book a four-night hotel stay just from the card bonuses alone.

 Members receive one free night each year at any category 1 to 4 Hyatt hotel on their card anniversary.
 Spend $15,000 in a single year and you can earn an additional free night.